rajeshr264/bolt-beginner-hands-on-lab/08-writing-advanced-tasks/README.md

     }
     ```

-2. Save the following file to `modules/exercise8/tasks/file.py`.
+2. View the following file  `modules/exercise8/tasks/file.py`.
 This task uses input from stdin.
 When a user passes the `--noop` flag, the JSON object from stdin will contain the `_noop` key with a value of True.

     ```python
     #!/usr/bin/env python